shotgunsoftware/tk-houdini/plugins/README.md

 stand alone plugin).
 Once on `HOUDINI_PATH`, these files are executed automatically by Houdini.

-Toolkit plugins should include both `python2.6libs` and `python2.7libs` folders in order to support both current and legacy Houdini versions.
+Toolkit plugins should include `pythonX.Xlibs` folders in order to support both current and legacy Houdini versions.
 The `pythonrc.py` files in these folders should be identicial, and should call shared code in the plugin's `python` folder to keep the code duplication to a minimum.